What are they?

 Treatments range from simple observation to a surgical approach depending on the type of lesion.
 In some cases, the approach may be multidiciplinary, especially in cases of metatasis where the tumour originates in another tissue.

 It depends on the area removed and its size.
 In cases where a large part of the iris is affected, we use a prosthesis that imitates the tissue almost perfectly.
 It is difficult to distinguish it from the healthy eye.

 I've had spots on my iris since I was born and they remained unchanged until adulthood.
 Should I ask for a consultation?

-The pigmentation of the iris is natural and in a large part of individuals it's a question of genetics.
+The pigmentation of the iris is natural and it is a question of genetics for a large proportion of individuals.
 In these cases, danger is not usually observed, although it is always good to get the opinion of a specialist.